-Every opposed application will be determined on its own merits following the Licensing Sub- committee having considered all the evidence, both written and oral, in relation to the application.
+Every opposed application will be determined on its own merits following the Licensing Committee having heard all the evidence in relation to the application.

-The Licensing Authority consider the police to be their main source of advice on matters relating to the promotion of the crime and disorder licensing objective.
+The licensing authority consider the police to be their main source of advice on matters relating to the promotion of the crime and disorder licensing objective.

-It is not the purpose of this Policy to reiterate the specific provisions of the Act or the Regulations made thereunder or reiterate the legal complexities of the legislation, unless it is considered appropriate to do so.
+It is not the purpose of this Policy to reiterate the specific provisions of the Act or the Regulations made there under or reiterate the legal complexities of the legislation, unless it is considered appropriate to do so.